Skip to content

 • Press OK, wait for the process to finish (a few seconds on my computer), and it’s done !

-That driver was disabled for now, it doesn't meet our quality criteria.
+That driver was disabled for now, it didn't meet our quality criteria.

 2 settings are required when running vertical games in FBNeo :